 Slovenia and Switzerland take the same position on a number of issues, so there are many opportunities to work together at the multilateral and humanitarian levels.

-Economic ties between Switzerland and Slovenia are excellent, with bilateral trade taking a very dynamic upward turn in recent years – a sevenfold increase between 2015 and 2020.
+Economic ties between Switzerland and Slovenia are excellent, with bilateral trade taking a very dynamic upward turn in recent years – multiplied by 1900% between 2017 and 2022, making Switzerland Slovenia's most important trading partner in 2022 with a trade volume of CHF 18.2 billion.
 Switzerland mainly exports pharmaceutical and chemical products to Slovenia.
-Slovenia's primary exports to Switzerland include chemical and pharmaceutical products, metals and machinery.
+Slovenia's primary exports to Switzerland also include chemicals and pharmaceuticals.

 Switzerland is Slovenia's third biggest foreign investor after Austria and Luxembourg.
 About 40 Swiss companies currently have offices in Slovenia.